GeoCenter/StataTraining/Day3/Homework/HomeworkAssignment.md

 > C.1 - Merge metadata onto datafile
 > - since our "master" dataset has multiple country observations and and our merge file only has one observation per country, we will be using a many to one merge
 > - locate the path of your country metadata file and merge this file with the appended dataset
-> - since everything should merged (other than unclassificed), we don't need the generated variable so you can `drop _merge`
+> - since everything should have merged (other than unclassified), we don't need the generated variable so you can `drop _merge`
 > - see `help merge`

 Just a little bit of cleaning using the code below and we'll have a final dataset to use for our analysis!